NandyBa/NandyBa/README.md

 ## Teaching & Community

-- Lecturer: ESILV
+- Lecturer at ESILV
-- Guest Speaker: Télécom Paris EPFL
+- Guest Lecturer at Télécom Paris
+- Speaker at EPFL
-- Mentor: ETHGlobal
+- ETHGlobal Mentor
-- Former DeFi Lead: KRYPTOSPHERE
+- Former DeFi Lead at KRYPTOSPHERE
-- Founder: Kryptosphere Blockchain Summit
+- Founder of the Kryptosphere Blockchain Summit

 ---